Updated: Jul 8

 By the time you read this, I’ll have switched off the computer, put away my notebook and be about to start a week-long break in Cumbria.
 This will be the first time staying somewhere away from my house since Christmas.
 I’m looking forward to seeing my parents and sister - it's been a long 8 months.
 We’ve cancelled a big family holiday and a couple of minibreaks and not seeing my elderly parents when COVID has been present has been hard.

 I’m also looking forward to a rest from work.
 Starting a new business is tricky at any time, add in a global pandemic, homeschooling and then what feels like a very long summer holiday, and it has been fairly exhausting.
 I am fortunate to have older children who are largely self-sufficient.
 However, keeping on top of school communications and the latest COVID guidance whilst fitting work in around domestic commitments and not in fixed hours in an office has been a bit of a struggle.
+Work-life balance has gone out of the window.
 I have a fairly high level of resilience so my heart goes out to those who have been struggling so much more.

 Last month I posted on Linked In about another week off on staycation, and how I felt rested even though we hadn’t gone anywhere.
 It gave me enough energy to keep me going for another three weeks before this trip.
 In the past when I was on holiday I was in full-time employment - so leaving the work phone and laptop at home was easy and I couldn’t do much work even if I wanted to.
 This time I have the one phone and despite mostly working off a desktop, a large amount of my work is on a secure cloud so I can access it from anywhere if I wanted.